WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

-This takes the bundle's stream and returns either an error (where an error is a "format error" or a "version error"), an error with a fallback URL (which is also the primaryUrl when the bundle parses successfully), or a map ({{INFRA}}) of metadata containing at least keys named:
+This takes the bundle's stream and returns either an error (where an error is a "format error" or a "version error"), an error with a fallback URL (which is also the primaryUrl when the bundle parses successfully), or a map ({{INFRA}}) of metadata containing keys named:

 primaryUrl